Social Icons

 Directed by Carlos Lopez Estrada

-Blindspotting is not a movie for every screen even though this drama comedy can resonate with the mind of anyone who sees it.
+Blindspotting isn’t a movie for every screen, even though this drama-comedy can resonate with anyone who watches it.

-What I really enjoyed is how two lifelong friends of mixed race (one black and the other white) get to grow to have their life redefined by what they are experiencing.
+What I really enjoyed is how two lifelong friends of mixed race (one Black and the other white) grow and have their lives redefined by what they experience.
+While, like me, you might not be fully on board with some of the dream sequences and cutaway scenes that delve into the lead’s mind, the movie itself showcases excellent screenwriting.

-The movies transition from what at first appears to be a comedy to a dramatic soul searching journey of two men trying to understand life dynamic is cool to see.
+The film’s transition from what initially appears to be a comedy to a dramatic, soul-searching journey of two men trying to understand life’s dynamics is cool to see.

-The movie plot is about a man on parole named Collin (Daveed Diggs).
-Collin has three days left on his parole and he wants to keep his nose clean and get away free.
+The movie’s plot revolves around a man on parole named Collin (Daveed Diggs).
+Collin has three days left on his parole and wants to keep his nose clean to finish it without issues.
 What seems like a hindrance to this is his childhood friend Miles (Rafael Casal).
-Miles has refused to let go of the old childish ways and be responsible, and Collin fears that Miles could be a problem.
+Miles refuses to let go of his old, childish ways and be responsible, and Collin fears that Miles could become a problem.

-That fear is further deepen by his ex who keeps saying that Collin would not have gone to jail if Miles had been a better friend.
+That fear is deepened by Collin’s ex, who keeps saying that Collin wouldn’t have gone to jail if Miles had been a better friend.

-Collin was involved in a fight which he was in on his own.
-Miles who was sitting saw the fight and jumped in to help his friend beat up the other person.
-Collin goes to jail and Miles never stopped being there for his friend.
+Collin was involved in a fight that he initially handled alone.
+Miles, who was sitting nearby, saw the fight and jumped in to help his friend beat up the other person.
+Collin ends up going to jail, but Miles never stopped being there for him.
+However, Collin’s ex sees it differently—she left him when he was thrown in jail and believes Miles is Collin’s biggest problem.

-Blindspotting is fun and enjoyable.
-A good movie to see anytime.
-It has gained some great critical reviews from critics and audience.
-It has also gotten award recognition for its work.
+Blindspotting is fun, enjoyable, and a good movie to watch anytime.
+It has gained great critical reviews from both critics and audiences, as well as award recognition for its work.

 0 comments: